Case Studies and Case-Based Instruction

 How was student learning verified?
 Participation can be assessed in discussion sessions.
 A rubric can also be set up to help guage the quality of final work.

-For more information on assessing case-based instruction, see the National Center for Case Study Teaching in Science at the University at Buffalo and Case-based learning example
+For more information on assessing case-based instruction, see the National Center for Case Study Teaching in Science at the University at Buffalo.

 Useful References: (in no way an all-inclusive list)